SEO – Glossary

 When the above improvements are made to your website it will be positioned well to take advantage of off-page page optimisation (promotion).

-Off-Page Search Engine Optimisation
+Off-Page / off-site Search Engine Optimisation

 Also known as off-page promotion or off-site SEO, it refers to everything that can be done to promote your website away from the site itself.
 The aim is to increase your website’s authority by increasing the number of relevant websites pointing links back towards (backlinks) your website.
 Ideally the links will be from a number of different properties.